EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 ## Explore the Distribution of the Population Data
 {: #PopData}

-First, let’s examine the distribution of the original penguin body mass and flipper length measurements.
+Let’s begin by examining the distribution of the original penguin body mass and flipper length measurements.

 First we will remove the rows with missing values to make our data easier to work with